Landlord and Tenant Board: Jurisdiction

 According to the Residential Tenancies Act, 2006 (RTA), the LTB has the jurisdiction to resolve all matters between landlords and tenants, to mediate or adjudicate eviction applications from non-profit housing co-operatives, and provide information to landlords, tenants about their rights and responsibilities under the RTA as well as information about LTB’s practices and procedure.

 Under the RTA, a tenant must be in possession of a rental unit prior to filing an application with the board.

 If a landlord would like to make a claim against a tenant after a tenant has vacated the rental unit, the landlord must file an L10 with the LTB.

 Legal decisions

 Some LTB decisions are published by CanLII.
 As of 2021, there were 19,621 decisions posted to CanLII.

 The LTB processes around 80,000 applications per year.
 A majority of those applications are non-payment of rent applications.

 Publication of LTB decisions

 Access to Adjudicative Records at the Landlord and Tenant Board is governed by the Tribunal Adjudicative Records Act, 2019, S.O.
 2019, c.
 7, Sched.
 60, and the Freedom of Information and Protection of Privacy Act, R.S.O.
 1990, c.
 F.31.

 According to Toronto Star v.
-AG Ontario, 2018 ONSC 2586 (CanLII) decisions of the Ontario landlord and Tenant Board are not subject to the privacy considerations as personal information under the Freedom of Information and Protection of Privacy Act, R.S.O.
+AG Ontario, 2018 ONSC 2586 (CanLII) decisions of the Landlord and Tenant Board are not subject to the privacy considerations as personal information under the Freedom of Information and Protection of Privacy Act, R.S.O.
 1990, c.
 F.31.